Cuchulainn Becomes a WarriorBecome a Patron!

-Cuchulainn Becomes a Warrior
+Cuchulainn Becomes a Warrior of renown

 Cathbad the Druid was well known throughout the lands of Ireland for his subtle skill and cunning ways, he could make birds speak the language of men and the very stones themselves sing, it was said!
 But like all Druids, he could also tell the portents of the day, as the ripples may be seen from a rock cast into a still pool in the deepest forest.